Funeral Costs Calculator

 • Cemetery and graveside

 This category can get complex because it can include fees from various people and entities.
 You will need to pay the cemetery directly for the grave plot.
+It is important to note that cemetery fees, such as opening and closing the grave, are rarely included in the funeral home's initial quote and can add significantly to the bill.
 If you choose a graveside ceremony instead of a traditional viewing and indoor ceremony, you may lower your overall costs.
 Alternatively, you might choose to have a traditional viewing, ceremony, and a graveside ceremony.
-Regardless of how you arrange the funeral, you’ll likely have to pay fees to the funeral service provider, cemetery, and person or religious leader who conducts the ceremony.
+Regardless of how you arrange the funeral, you'll likely have to pay fees to the funeral service provider, cemetery, and person or religious leader who conducts the ceremony.

 Transportation Services